 Initially launched in Beijing, f2pool is now available in the US, Canada and more.
 F2pool is currently the second-largest Bitcoin mining pool on the market and has options for users to mine over 40 different cryptocurrencies, including Litecoin and Zcash.
 Their Fees are slightly higher than most platforms out there (4%); however, you receive regular pay-outs, and their threshold is relatively low.

 Started by the founders of BTC.com, Poolin is open to crypto miners all over the world.
 As a bonus income, when you mine Bitcoin, BCH, or BSV in ‘merged mining mode’, you will also receive pay-outs in Vcash, Namecoin & Dogecoin.
 Poolin has created a simple platform that enables new miners to understand and benefit from the crypto world.

 Antpool is free to join and has a simple sign-up process.
 The platform holds roughly 15% of the total hash rate of all Bitcoin mining pools and is run by the world’s largest Bitcoin mining hardware manufacturer, Bitmain Technologies Ltd. Although Antpool does not charge fees, it also does not disclose the collected BTC transaction fees.

 Originally named “Bitcoin Pooled Mining Server”, Slush Pool has been on the market since 2010, and their users have mined well over 1 million Bitcoins in that time.
 The platform itself is straightforward to use and accommodates miners from all knowledge backgrounds.
 A nice perk to Slush Pool is the reward scheme, offering awards to some of its most active users.

 Mining platforms are desirable for the average miner.
-They allow for consistent pay-outs & predictable rewards, unlike the volatility of market trading, or trying to get lucky on an online crypto casino.
+They allow for consistent pay-outs & predictable rewards, unlike the volatility of market trading.

 Finding the right crypto mining set-up for you